EGI-Federation/datahub-documentation/source/clients.rst

 seen in docker hub: https://hub.docker.com/r/onedata/oneclient/tags

 It's possible to use the most recent version by specifying the `latest` tag.
-We also recommend to use the same version that can be seen on the Onezone and Oneprovider pages.
+We also recommend using same version as shown on the Onezone and Oneprovider pages.

 The following variables have to be exported to be used in the container: